hapax/hapax.github.io/assets/boring.md

 <!-- https://en.wikipedia.org/wiki/Berry_paradox -->

-I've just argued that the set of boring, i.e. indescribable, real numbers $B_\mathbb{R}$, includes almost every real number (though quite definitely *not* every real number you can think of).
+So, we conclude that most real numbers boring, i.e. indescribable.
-But armed with the previous examples, it's tempting to think that we can simply waltz in and pluck out the smallest element of
+The set $B_\mathbb{R}$ includes almost every real number, though quite definitely *not* every real number you can think of.
-$B_\mathbb{R}$.
+But, armed with our previous jokes, it's tempting to think that we can simply waltz in and make the same joke about $\mathbb{R}$, simply plucking out the smallest element of $B_\mathbb{R}$.
-Of course, that won't quite work, because the set need not be bounded below, so instead, suppose there is some explicit function $f$ such the $b \in B_\mathbb{R}$ is the smallest minimizer of $f$, i.e.
+Of course, that won't quite work, because the set need not be bounded below.
+So instead, suppose there is some explicit function $f$ such the $b \in B_\mathbb{R}$ is the smallest minimizer of $f$, i.e.

 $$